NicholasRucinski/Commentasaurus/README.md

 ## License

 This project is licensed under the MIT License.
+See [LICENSE](https://github.com/NicholasRucinski/Commentasaurus/blob/main/LICENCE.md) for details.

 ## Collaborators